 Super-Class with Implicit function Super-Class with Implicit function

 In the above code, both objects of the base class, as well as derived class, can invoke the function of the base class.
-Also, the 'pass' statement under the 'sub' class is used to tell Python that the programmer wants an empty block which is created under 'sub' class, but it says there is nothing new to define in it.
+Also, the 'pass' statement under the 'sub' class is used to tell Python that the programmer wants an empty block, which is created under the 'sub' class, but it says there is nothing new to define in it.

 The above program also shows that - if we put any function in the base-class (here 'super'), then all the derived-class (here class 'sub') will also get the features automatically from the base-class, i.e., inherit all the behavior from the parent class